 6. Missing deadline

 There is no good lead generation ad without a deadline.
 Your ad might be good at attracting attention but if you do not tell people why they should take action now, they might as well forget and lose track of your offer.

 I left this part last but it is actually the most important.

-As mentioned in the beginning of this article, the fact that everyone can click on Create a new ad and follow some steps does not mean that everyone is able to create a good quality one.
-It takes time, experience, learning, research, and a deep knowledge of the different ad channels available, to properly create a compelling campaign.
-Every different advertising Channel, from Facebook, to Instagram, to Twitter, to LinkedIn or Google, has different features, different targeting possibilities, different audiences, and different conversion processes.
+As mentioned at the beginning of this article, the fact that everyone can click on Create a new ad and follow some steps does not mean that everyone is able to create a good quality one.
+It takes time, experience, learning, research, and deep knowledge of the different ad channels available, to properly create a compelling campaign.
+Every different advertising Channel, from Facebook to Instagram, to Twitter, to LinkedIn or Google, has different features, different targeting possibilities, different audiences, and different conversion processes.

 What you need to do is make sure you have a clear goal in mind, and that the CTA, the landing page, the copy, the image, the keywords, and the message are all connected to it.